 As someone who’s tested “unisex” smartwatch after “unisex” smartwatch, it was a joy to find something that had actually been made for me.
 Bellabeat struck a chord deep within a segment of the population that’s been largely ignored by the wearable tech craze: women.
 Women who don’t want to wear a generic unisex Fitbit or Polar tracker, let alone a cheesy pink Misfit Flash or a sparkly Swarovski Shine on a daily basis are drawn to the Leaf’s simplicity, class, and elegance.

-It’s shaped after its namesake, and made out of natural wood and stainless steel.
+It’s shaped after its namesake and made of natural wood and stainless steel.
 Depending on which model you choose, you’ll get a light wood with silvery steel or a dark wood with either gold or rose gold colored steel.
 It comes with your choice of a necklace or the proprietary bracelet, which is made of premium leather and comes in light or dark colors to match the wood of your Leaf.
-My initial review unit came in the light color palette, but I’ve used to dark wood version, too.
+My initial review unit came in the light color palette but I’ve used the dark wood version, too.

-Because it’s a clip, you can slide it onto any necklace and most bracelets that you already own, and to wear it as a clip, you don’t need a single thing.
-It’s truly genius to create a wearable that just fits in with your existing accessories instead of requiring you to buy new ones the way Misfit and Fitbit do.
+Because it’s a clip, you can slide it onto any necklace and most bracelets you already own and to wear it as a clip, you don’t need a single thing.
+It’s truly genius to create a wearable that fits in with your existing accessories instead of requiring you to buy new ones the way Misfit and Fitbit do.

-The Leaf tracks movement with its accelerometer, and from that data, algorithms estimate exercise, sleep, and breathing data.
+The Leaf tracks movement with its accelerometer and from that data, algorithms estimate exercise, sleep, and breathing data.
 When you set up the app (Android & iOS), Bellabeat asks you to sign in with Facebook or create an account with your email.
 Then, you set up your profile with your height, weight, birthdate, and goals.
 The app suggests activity and sleep goals based on recommendations from the CDC and World Health Sleep Foundation.
-The base goals are 20 minutes of activity a day and 7 to 9 hours of sleep each night.
-You can, of course be an overachiever and set your goals higher.
+The base goals are 20 minutes of activity a day and seven to nine hours of sleep each night.
+You can, of course, be an overachiever and set your goals higher.

-From then on, your progress will be tracked on a scale from 0 to 100 on the main screen of the app.
-A tap on the activity bar with show you a break down of all your activity for the day in a graph form with detailed stats and cards for individual activities below.
+From then on, the piece tracks your progress on a scale from zero to 100 on the main screen of the app.
+A tap on the activity bar shows you a breakdown of all your activity for the day in graph form with detailed stats and cards for individual activities below.
 Activity tracking, which is the Leaf’s bread and butter, is solid.
 The app keeps track of how long you’ve been active, how far you’ve walked, and how many calories you’ve burned.

 The Leaf looks like normal jewelry, so it’s often mistaken as a necklace — not a piece of tech.

 The second bar on the main page of the app is for sleep, which is something that’s more difficult to track.
-The app measures your sleep duration and quality automatically with accuracy, but sometimes struggled to get exact sleep and wake times.
+The app measures your sleep duration and quality automatically with accuracy but sometimes struggled to get exact sleep and wake times.
 My wake times were typically off by about 10 minutes, which was understandable, given my fondness for checking email in bed every morning.
-Recent app updates have improved sleep tracking, and the app will even check to be sure it got the times right before it logs them.
+Recent app updates improved sleep tracking and the app even checks to be sure it got the times right before logging them.

 The final bar on the app’s main page is for breathing exercises.
-This is one of the most unique features of the Leaf, and it’s also one of the best.
+This is one of the Leaf’s most unique features — and it’s also one of the best.
 Breathing exercises are excellent for easing away stress and aiding in concentration.
 Did I feel like a hippy at a meditation camp the first time I did it?
 Yes, but the feeling of relaxation and peace is well worth it.
-I’m pretty Type A, and definitely a perfectionist.
-My shoulders get keyed up to my ears pretty much every day, so forcing myself to take 10 minutes to breathe is pretty helpful.
+I’m pretty Type A and definitely a perfectionist.
+My shoulders get keyed up to my ears pretty much every day, so forcing myself to take 10 minutes to breathe is very helpful.

 After you’ve done the breathing exercise once, you’ll wonder why you never did it before.

-It sounds silly, but positive reinforcement helps, even if it’s canned.
-There’s potential for more here, and the app could offer advice or suggestions on how to improve, which is something that very few trackers do right now.
+It sounds silly but positive reinforcement helps, even if it’s canned.
+There’s potential for more here and the app could offer advice or suggestions on how to improve, which is something very few trackers do right now.
 Bellabeat’s Leaf is more advanced in that regard than pretty much any other tracker I’ve tried.
 Its encouragement is also witty and unique, which makes it stick out more.
-Bellabeat’s not in the business of helping gym rats get buff — it just wants women to live healthy happy lives, and that’s what the app focuses on.
+Bellabeat’s not in the business of helping gym rats get buff — it just wants women to live healthy happy lives and that’s what the app focuses on.

 Six months of battery life and no charging

-The battery should last you 6 months, and it is replaceable.
-The first wave of Leafs went out without the tiny screwdriver you need to change the battery, but now every Leaf comes with one.
+The battery should last you six months, and it’s replaceable.
+The first wave of Leafs went out without the tiny screwdriver you need to change the battery but now every Leaf comes with one.
 The battery is cheap and easy to buy online, so you don’t have to worry that it’s something obscure.
 There’s also no charging involved, which is a bonus.

 Bellabeat’s Leaf is the best of both worlds: It’s a smart fitness tracker and a gorgeous piece of jewelry.
 Most smart jewelry offers less functionality for more money, and some don’t offer activity tracking at all, like Ringly and Altruis, which focus on notifications instead.
 The Leaf ranges from $120 to $150, depending on the model, while Ringly costs $195+, Altruis costs $345+, and the Fossil Q Dreamer costs $125.
 The Leaf soars past its main competition in the space because it offers the same level of functionality as a Fitbit or a Misfit Shine, but with much more style.

-It also costs the same or less than most straight up fitness trackers from Fitbit, Polar, and other companies.
-Misfit and a few others offer cheaper trackers, but they’re not as elegant or versatile in terms of style as the Leaf is.
+Bellabeat’s Leaf costs the same or less than most straight up fitness trackers from Fitbit, Polar, and other companies.
+Misfit and a few others offer cheaper trackers but they’re not as elegant or versatile in terms of style as the Leaf is.
 Bellabeat’s other advantage comes from its admittance that the Leaf is not meant for fitness freaks – it’s just for women who want to lead a healthier life.
 In terms of direct alternatives, Ringly makes two fitness jewelry accessories (a smart ring and smart bracelet) though neither offer sleep trackers, which — as mentioned above — the Leaf has in spades.

-The Leaf is our favorite piece of smart jewelry, but it’s also our favorite fitness tracker.
-If you’re a woman (or you know one) who’s always complaining about how ugly wearable tech is, but really wants to try out a fitness tracker, you’ll love the Leaf.
+Yes.
+The Leaf isn’t just our favorite piece of smart jewelry, it’s also our favorite fitness tracker.
+If you’re a woman (or you know one) who’s always complaining about how ugly wearable tech is but really wants to try out a fitness tracker, you’ll love the Leaf.